Les Rois du gag: Plot

 Paul Martin and François Leroux, two brothers-in-law and flatmates, try to make a career as comedians.
 Mainstream success eludes them and they perform their routines in small venues.
-Gaëtan, an older comedian, enjoys great success with his monthly TV show.
+Meanwhile, Gaëtan, an older comedian, enjoys great success with his monthly TV show.
 He is, however, unhappy in his private life: even though he has made his family wealthy, his snobbish wife Jacqueline despises his work and cares only for auteur cinema, especially the films of her favorite director Robert Wellson.

 Paul and François are annoyed by Gaëtan's prominence, both out of jealousy and because they find his material outdated.
-During the latest broadcast of his show, they make multiple prank calls to the TV station, pretending to be outraged viewers.
+During the latest broadcast of his show, they make multiple prank calls to the TV station, posing as outraged viewers.
 Gaëtan pretends not to care about those calls, but is worried that his material has become stale.
-He fires his two ageing gagmen and decides to seek input from new, younger talent.
+He fires his two aging gagmen and decides to seek input from new, younger talent.

 Later on, Paul and François perform in a small suburban theatre.
 Gaëtan has come to see Georges, the comedian whose act comes next, and ends up attending their show.
-When his presence is noticed among the audience, he steals all the attention, ruining Paul and François' act.
-They are initially furious, only to be delighted when Gaëtan hires them on the spot as writers, and then skips Georges' act.
+When his presence is noticed among the audience he steals all the attention, ruining Paul and François' act.
+They are initially furious, only to be delighted when Gaëtan hires them on the spot as writers and then skips Georges' act.

 On the day Paul and François sign their contracts at Gaëtan's home, an enraged Georges intrudes with a gun.
 He takes Gaëtan's daughter, Alexandra, hostage, but François saves the day.
 François later begins a relationship with Alexandra.

 François and Paul gradually develop a good working relationship with Gaëtan.
-They imagine with him various comedy skits as he prepares his next TV show, which will be broadcast live.
-Gaëtan gives them increasing prominence in his skits and wants to make them his new permanent partners.
+They brainstorm various comedy skits with him as he prepares his next TV show, which will be broadcast live.
+Gaëtan gives them increasing prominence and wants to make them his new permanent partners.

-Robert Wellson arrives in Paris with much fanfare, to begin pre-production on his new film.
-He develops a curiosity for Gaëtan: just before the show starts, he summons Gaëtan whom he informs that he has chosen him to play the lead in his film.
+Robert Wellson arrives in Paris with much fanfare, to begin production on his new film.
+He develops a curiosity about Gaëtan: just before the show starts, he summons Gaëtan whom he informs that he has chosen him to play the lead in his film.

-The promise of success, and the perspective to at last impress his wife, immediately go to Gaëtan's head.
+The promise of success, and the prospect of at last impressing his wife, immediately go to Gaëtan's head.
 To François and Paul's dismay, he becomes reluctant to be funny, then outright sabotages the show and ends up announcing his retirement from comedy on live television.

-Production begins for Wellson's film.
+Principal photography begins for Wellson's new film.
 On the first day of filming, the temperamental director becomes unhappy with Gaëtan's acting, fires him and decides to play the role himself.
 Jacqueline rejects Gaëtan for his failure.
 Gaëtan reconciles with Paul and François, and decides to start over with them.